BurtHarris/IIX/README.md

 But IIX doesn't simply incoroporate these formats blindly, IIX assigns each of the above a code in the IIX introducer range (hex 80 - BF).
 These permit use of non-textual encodings that can never conflict with UTF-8.
 For example within tabular data, the field names don't need to be repeated, and IIX terminators are used to delimit character/string values, so no characters never need to be treated specially.

-## In design - code unstable
+## Alternatives considered or to consider

+IIX is by no means the first attempt to implement an binary-optimized information representation similar to JSON.
+Over many years this author has examined other serialization formats/protocols, including as [ASCII information seperators](https://en.wikipedia.org/wiki/Delimiter#ASCII_delimited_text), [Apache Thrift](https://thrift.apache.org/), [BSON](http://bsonspec.org/), Corba, DCOM, [Protocol Buffers](https://developers.google.com/protocol-buffers/), [TIFF](https://en.wikipedia.org/wiki/Tagged_Image_File_Format), [XML non-extractive parsing](http://www.xml.com/pub/a/2004/05/19/parsing.html), [YAML](http://yaml.org/), even [ZIP](https://en.wikipedia.org/wiki/Zip_(file_format)) files.
+So far, none seem based on the same design considerations, but all have had some influence on this design.

+*I recently discovered [Amazon's ION](http://amznlabs.github.io/ion-docs/index.html), which seems to come closer than the above.
+So far however, I haven't been able it at a design level.
+It seems that ION uses manditory length prefixes, reminding me of TIFF.
+Depending on the data to be serialized, skip scanning based on these lengths can be a significant benefit, but it seems to add unnecessary overhead to small, simple elements, and complicate a streaming implementation where not all of the data is available at the beginning of encoding.*

+## Pre-relesae status - *code unusable or unstable*

-The code checked into this project should presently be considered completely experimental, it's mostly intended to confirm certain assumptions important to a JavaScript implementation.
+Any code checked into this project should presently be considered completely experimental, it's mostly intended to confirm certain assumptions important to a JavaScript implementation.
 A reference implementation in JavaScript is planned, but at this point it's best to consider IIX a design in progress.